 Almost everyone has a long-lost cousin, friend, or acquaintance who you only hear from once a year.
 Usually in the form of a holiday card.
 Sure, it’s nice that they reached out, but communicating just once a year doesn’t give you a chance to stay up to date with their family news.

-Then you have your college roommate who lives out of state but you only hear from them when there’s drama in their life or they need to vent about something.
-These are the people who are in touch more frequently than your cousin, but only when they need something – not because they have an interest in what is happening in your life.
+Then you have your college roommate who lives out of state.
+You only hear from them when there’s drama in their life or they need to vent about something.
+These are the people who are in touch more frequently than your cousin, but only when they need something.
+Not because they have an interest in what is happening in your life.

-Small business owners or solopreneurs who don’t create and/or use their email list to communicate with their past customers more than once a year won’t create name recognition among their customers.
+Small business owners or solopreneurs who don’t create and/or use their email list to create engagement with their past customers more than once a year won’t create name recognition among their customers.
 They run the high risk of getting their emails deleted or marked as spam.
-One possible exception: seasonal businesses.

-Business owners who only use their social media accounts or email accounts to promote their products and sales are only interested in making money from their audience.
+Business owners who only use their social media accounts or emails to promote their products are only interested in making money from their audience.
 They don’t necessarily care about what their followers need at that moment in time.
-One possible exception: big box stores who offer coupons and other discounts.

-Internet marketers and big box stores or companies who email every single day run the risk of annoying their audience and causing people to unsubscribe from their lists.
-One possible exception: business owners who follow leaders in their industry or who look forward to daily tips and/or affirmations from these leaders.
+Internet marketers who create engagement every single day run the risk of annoying their audience and causing people to unsubscribe from their lists.